ZhangShiyue/ChrEn/data/README.md

 ## Disclaimer

-The copyright of the data belongs to original book/article authors or translators (hence, used for research purpose).
+The copyright of the data belongs to original book/article authors or translators (hence, used for research purpose; and please contact Dr. Benjamin Frey for other copyright questions).

 ## Acknowledgement